Geometric mean: Financial

 The geometric mean has from time to time been used to calculate financial indices (the averaging is over the components of the index).
 For example, in the past the FT 30 index used a geometric mean.
-It is also used in the recently introduced "RPIJ" measure of inflation in the United Kingdom and in the European Union.
+It is also used in the CPI calculation and recently introduced "RPIJ" measure of inflation in the United Kingdom and in the European Union.

 This has the effect of understating movements in the index compared to using the arithmetic mean.

 Applications in the social sciences

 Although the geometric mean has been relatively rare in computing social statistics, starting from 2010 the United Nations Human Development Index did switch to this mode of calculation, on the grounds that it better reflected the non-substitutable nature of the statistics being compiled and compared: